typicalbot/policies/policies/security.md

 The main database used by the Services also deals with encrypted data while the Services are working.

 The Services use TLS encryption when transmitting data.
-Whenever your data is in transit between you and us, everything is encrypted, and sent using HTTPS.
+Whenever your data is in transit between you and us, everything is encrypted and sent using HTTPS.

 ## (2) Monitoring